accordproject/hlf-cicero-contract/README.md

 A source markdown contract is included as `contract.md`.

 > Note that you can only call `initialize` once on the smart contract - ensuring that once the markdown text of the contract has been set, it is immutable.
+During the initialize transaction the CiceroMark text is parsed to extract the template references and templates are downloaded from https://templates.accordproject.org.
+This logic will have to be customized to load templates from elsewhere.

 # Trigger